TARGETS

 Our research reaches key stakeholders in communicable disease control, ranging from front-line workers and community health councils, District Health Management Teams (DHMTs) and Ministries of Health, to international agencies and health-focussed NGOs.

-TARGETS News
+TARGETS Research

-Delivering Effective Health Care for All: New Evidence from DFID Research Programme Consortia
+Delivering Effective Health Care for All Conference

 Where We Work